open-AIMS/dh_sediment_monitoring/md/instructions.md

 Clicking on button will run that stage.
 Once a stage has run, the button will change to either green (success), yellow (orange) or red (failures) indicating whether errors/warnings were encountered or not.
-If the stage was completed successfully, the bottom corresponding to the next available stage will be activated.
+If the stage was completed successfully, the button corresponding to the next available stage will be activated.

 Sidebar menu items that are in orange font are active and clicking on